Chockaaa/telegram_bot_level1/README.md

 # telegram_bot_level1
-My first telgrambot to check the horoscope based on the date of birth
+My first telgrambot which aims to check the horoscope of the user based on the date of birth